 As I just explained, when using Just Intonation’s measuring system, the 2:1 ratio for harmonic frequencies, is always communicating an Octave.

-And while this system is 100% right on the money, if we were to use this system to tune our instruments, it would be extremely difficult to play the instrument.
+And while this system is 100% right on the money, if we were to use this system to tune our instruments, it would be extremely difficult to play the instrument (I’ve written another guide on your guitar sounds out of tune).

 Check out the image if the guitar image above and thank the fact some European guy came up with the 12-Tone Equal Temperament system.